Tits Geometry and Positive Curvature: Sections and Coxeter Groups

+The Coxeter group $\W$, respectively $\tilde \W$ corresponding to the section being a sphere, respectively a projective space admits a canonical representation, i.e., acts isometrically on the unit $k$-sphere $\Sph^k$ with orbit space $C'$ having the same infinitesimal singularities (i.e., tangent cones) as $C$.
+As a consequence we have:

-\begin{cor} For a simply connected positively curved polar $\G$ manifold $M$, $M^* = \Sigma^*$ admits a metric of constant curvature with the same infinitesimal metric singularities. \end{cor} \begin{proof} From Proposition \ref{chamber group} we know that $\Sigma^*$ is the chamber $C$ for a Coxeter group $\W$ (resp. $\tilde \W$) acting on the $k$-sphere $\Sigma$ (resp. $\tilde \Sigma$, when $\Sigma$ is a projective space).
-Moreover, the same Coxeter group acts linearly on $\Sph^k$, with chambers having labels as $C$ and with the same infinitesimal singularities determined by corresponding isotropy groups and actions.
+\begin{cor} Let $M$ be a simply connected positively curved polar $\G$ manifold.
+Then $M^* = \Sigma^* = C$ admits a metric of constant curvature isometric to its linear model $C'$. \end{cor}

+\begin{proof} From Proposition \ref{chamber group}, we know that $\Sigma^*$ is the chamber $C$ for a Coxeter group $\W$ (resp. $\tilde \W$) acting on the $k$-sphere $\Sigma$ (resp. $\tilde \Sigma$, when $\Sigma$ is a projective space).
+Moreover, as stated above the same Coxeter group acts linearly on $\Sph^k$, with chambers $C'$ having labels as $C$ and with the same tangent cones, determined by the corresponding isotropy groups and actions.